-Thousands of ecovillage communities around the world are taking action and responding to the challenges confronting us due to global warming and climate change.
+Thousands of ecovillage communities around the world are taking action and creating climate solutions to face the challenges confronting us due to climate change.
 These actions range from and focus on developing and implementing Green Building Practices, Climate Friendly Agriculture, Restoring the Natural Environment, Sequestering Carbon and Green House Gases through BioChar and Soil Restoration, Protecting and Regenerating Local Water Cycles, Installing and Using Renewable Energy and Appropriate Technologies, and responding to emergencies and crises with resilient and regenerative planning and rebuilding practices.
-Below we feature many of the best examples of what is being done around the world in ecovillages and by the ecovillage community to do our part in solving the climate crisis - grouped by topic areas.
+Below we feature many of the best examples of what is being done around the world in ecovillages and by the ecovillage community to do our part in solving the climate crisis – grouped by topic areas.

 Refugees & natural disasters

 “Blueprint” meeting in Tamera for sustainable aid in areas of crisis

 In September 2015, a group of specialists, entrepreneurs and representatives of aid organizations came together at the Tamera Ecovillage to discuss the possibility of creating a “Blueprint” for coordinated aid measures in crisis and disaster areas.